University of New Mexico Hospital Milagro OB Program - Albuquerque New Mexico

 University of New Mexico Hospital Milagro OB Program - Albuquerque, NM

-University Of New Mexico Hospital Milagro Ob Program is treatment center located at 2600 Yale Boulevard Se in the 87106 zip code in Albuquerque, NM that offers medication assisted addiction treatment.
+University Of New Mexico Hospital Milagro Ob Program is treatment facility located at 2600 Yale Boulevard Se in the 87106 zip code in Albuquerque, NM that offers medication-assisted treatment for addiction.
 It accepts pregnant/postpartum women into its treatment program.
-Some of the treatment approaches used by University Of New Mexico Hospital Milagro Ob Program consist of relapse prevention, brief intervention and substance use counseling.
-University Of New Mexico Hospital Milagro Ob Program also provides detox services and offers methamphetamines detoxification, benzodiazepines detoxification and cocaine detoxification.
+Some of the treatment approaches used by University Of New Mexico Hospital Milagro Ob Program consist of trauma-related counseling, substance use counseling and anger management.
+University Of New Mexico Hospital Milagro Ob Program also includes detox programs and offers cocaine detoxification, alcohol detox and opioid detox.

 Address: 2600 Yale Boulevard SE, Albuquerque, NM 87106